Suzanne Dean is an arranger, composer, keyboardist, guitarist, vocalist and educator.

-Suzanne’s newest CD Come to Paradise was released April 1st of this year.
-Once again the CD features well-known LA session musicians including saxophonist Bob Sheppard and guitarist Dean Parks.
+Suzanne’s newest CD Come to Paradise, features well-known LA session musicians including saxophonist Bob Sheppard and guitarist Dean Parks.
 The music is eclectic but this time consists entirely of original songs for which she wrote both the music and lyrics, with the exception of one song, which was co-written.
 For this new CD, Suzanne features Nicole Zuraitis, a New York based vocalist versed in a multitude of styles.
 Suzanne adds some vocals on a few tracks and plays 8 string ukulele on the title track.

-Suzanne is currently an Associate Professor at Berklee College of Music in the Contemporary Writing and Production Department.
-She teaches Music Application and Theory, Arranging 1, Harmony 2, The Music of Laurel Canyon, Women Songwriters of the 20th Century, Artistry Creativity and Inquiry and Arranging for Songwriters.
+Suzanne recently retired as Associate Professor at Berklee College of Music in the Contemporary Writing and Production Department.
+She taught Music Application and Theory, Arranging 1, Harmony 2, The Music of Laurel Canyon, Women Songwriters of the 20th Century, Artistry Creativity and Inquiry and Arranging for Songwriters.
 She also authored and teaches Arranging 1: Rhythm Section, for Berklee online.
-She has continued to write and record during her time at Berklee but welcomed her year long sabbatical to be able to record her new CD.

 Bio photo by Henry Diltz